andrew-farries/dotfiles/private_dot_config/nvim/notes.md

 # Installation notes

 Next:
+* More treesitter textobjects
+  * you only did the first part (selection) - there is more:
-* Format on save
+    * movements
- * what about the `formal` plugin?
+    * some kind of LSP interop to show a floating definition preview
 * Telescope
-  * More setup
+  * More setup - you only did an initial pass
 * nvim-autopairs via cmp

 Other interesting completion sources:
 * Find more on the nvim-cmp wiki

 Improvements to make:
-* Have a closer look at treesitter text objects
   * Try to get a good keymap for expand and shrink selection